 Head to the Carnegie Diner at 57th Street and Seventh Avenue to pick a pumpkin in the heart of the concrete jungle.
 In addition to pumpkins, the urban patch offers plenty of photo ops for a seasonal snap.
 The diner is open for indoor and outdoor dining, too!

-Or Pick a Pumpkin on a Rooftop in Williamsburg
+Or Pick a Pumpkin in Williamsburg

-Head to the William Vale Hotel and pick a pumpkin on its elevated green space Vale Park.
+Head to The William Vale Hotel and pick a pumpkin on its elevated green space Vale Park.
 In addition to lots of sizes to choose from, the hotel has partnered with Lauren Gabrielson's Fashion Camp to outfit the space with craft tables to customize pumpkins and make scarecrows.
 Pumpkin prices vary by size.
 Beverages will be available including hot chocolate, ciders and mulled wine.

 Get Crafty in Ridgewood, Queens